nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `ActivityCreateCommand` object.
 3. `ActivityCreateCommand#run` method is then invoked to run the `activity /create` command.
 4. Once the command runs, `ActivityCreateCommand#run` method checks if there are duplicate names in the involved list.
-   - If there are duplicate names in the involved list, a message indicating that there are duplicates is printed using `TextUi#printlnMessage` and control is given back to `SplitLah`.
+   - If there are duplicate names in the involved list, a message indicating that there are duplicates is printed using `TextUI#printlnMessage` and control is given back to `SplitLah`.
 5. The `ActivityCreateCommand` object updates the cost and cost list by invoking the `ActivityCreateCommand#updateCostAndCostList` method.
 6. The`ActivityCreateCommand#run` method invokes the `Manager#getProfile` method to retrieve the `Profile` object which stores the list of sessions.
 7. Then, `Profile#getSession` method is called to retrieve the `Session` object which the activity that the user wishes to delete is stored in.
-    - If the session does not exist, a message indicating that there is no such session is printed using `TextUi#printlnMessage` and control is given back to `SplitLah`.
+    - If the session does not exist, a message indicating that there is no such session is printed using `TextUI#printlnMessage` and control is given back to `SplitLah`.
     - Else, the `Session` object that the activity is stored in is returned.
     - This process is omitted in the sequence diagram for the sake of brevity.
 8. Other getter methods are then called to obtain the necessary parameters used to instantiate an Activity object.
 These getter methods are omitted in the sequence diagram.